SERVING THE LOCAL COMMUNITY

 Again, the electrical contracting side of the Company continues and a Service department to fix all of the emerging technologies begins to develop.

-In 1944 the company is incorporated and so becomes a Limited Company providing financial protection to the owners.
+In 1944 the company is incorporated and so becomes a Limited Company.

 The second generation of Chapman family joins the company.